 Let's go through each:

-Asking Her With Words Before You Kiss
+Asking Her to Kiss

 Though there are plenty of people who will say that asking to kiss someone is actually the kiss of death, it really depends on the person and on the situation.

-On the one hand, the benefit of asking her with your words is that you know without a doubt that she wants to kiss you too, and that's great (especially if it's your first time kissing her.)
+On the one hand, the benefit of asking her is that you know without a doubt that she wants to kiss you too, and that's great (especially if it's your first time kissing her.)
 This might be especially appropriate for first dates with a new person, or if you're with someone that you like but that you don't know very well.

 Besides, if she really wants to kiss you too, she probably will not care at all if you ask as long as it ends in a smooch.